crypto-cats/bowfolios-mobile.io/README.md

 ### Edit Profile
 <img src="./images/editProfile.gif">

-### Sign Out
+### Sign in Redirection
 <img src="./images/signout.gif">

 ## Developer Guide
 1. Download a copy of bowfolios-mobile.
-You can download either using Github Desktop (recommended) or by extracting the .zip.
+You can download either using Github Desktop (recommended ) or by extracting the .zip.
+As the repo is currently private, please contact one of the developers to get the download.

 2. Run ``npm install`` to install the dependencies.